 Selling fine art or selling reproductions of your art takes time and a lot of hard work.

-You will have to develop an art marketing plan that compliments your business goals if you wish to sell your art online.
+You must develop an art marketing plan that compliments your business goals if you wish to sell your art online.

-Working on all of the marketing strategies will help you to attract art buyers online.
+Working on all marketing strategies will help you attract art buyers online.

 Fine Art America is an art-selling website that does most of the work for you, but you will have to drive traffic to your listings to land a sale.

 What An Artist Blog Needs To Increase Art Sales